 .magento/routes.yaml—configure caching, redirects, and server-side includes.

-.magento/services.yaml—defines the services Magento uses by name and version.
-For example, this file may include versions of MySQL, PHP extensions, Redis, RabbitMQ, and Elasticsearch.
+.magento/services.yaml—defines the services Adobe Commerce uses by name and version.
+For example, this file may include versions of MariaDB, PHP extensions, Redis, RabbitMQ, and Elasticsearch or OpenSearch.
 You must open a support ticket to push these changes to Pro plan Staging and Production environments.

 php.ini—an optional file that can be added to the project.
-The settings contained in this file are appended to the ones maintained by Magento Cloud Commerce.
+The settings contained in this file are appended to the ones maintained by Adobe Commerce on cloud infrastructure.

 When you push code changes, the active environment provisions container updates using the YAML configuration files.

-For Magento Commerce Cloud Pro Staging and Production environments, you can update many configuration options in your local development environment and commit the changes to apply them to these environments.
-However, you must submit a support ticket to update the following configuration options:
+For Adobe Commerce on cloud infrastructure Pro Staging and Production environments, you can update many configuration options in your local development environment and commit the changes to apply them to these environments.
+However, you must submit a Support ticket to update the following configuration options: